Laika-Dynamics-Ltd/jd-engineering-monitoring-api/ENABLE_AUTO_DEPLOY.md

 ### 📞 **Repository Name Verification:**

-Your local git shows: `laikadynamics/jd-engineering-monitoring-api` Make sure Railway is connected to the EXACT same repository name!
+Your local git now shows: `Laika-Dynamics-Ltd/jd-engineering-monitoring-api` Make sure Railway is connected to the EXACT same repository name!

 **The setting name might be:**